After antisemitic violence rocked Amsterdam, Paris braces for an Israel soccer match

 Tensions had been rising ahead of last Thursday’s match in the Dutch capital.
 Multiple social media videos showed Maccabi fans chanting anti-Arab slurs, praising Israeli military attacks in Gaza and yelling “f**k the Arabs.”
 Maccabi supporters also tore down flags, vandalized a taxi and set a Palestinian flag on fire, Amsterdam police said.

-This Thursday’s UEFA Nations League match between France and Israel will take place in the Stade de France, the centerpiece of Paris’ 2024 Olympic Games, and about 20,000 fans are expected to attend, according to Nunez.
-The police chief added that there was low demand for tickets to the game in a stadium that can accommodate some 80,000 spectators.
+This Thursday’s UEFA Nations League match between France and Israel will take place in the Stade de France, the centerpiece of Paris’ 2024 Olympic Games.
+French Interior Minister Bruno Retailleau said that he’s expecting 12-13,000 fans total for the match, one of the lowest turnouts ever at the 80,000-capacity stadium.

 The supporters of the Israeli national side will likely differ from the fans at Amsterdam’s Maccabi match – some of whom have a reputation for hooliganism and violence.